pyyybf/Recruitment-Patterns-Analysis/README.md

 test_output_dir = "./topic_data/test_topic"  # Directory for test topic scores + y
 ```

-Use the trained LDA model to calculate the scores of 20 topics for every Form 10-K (1.e. txt file), and merge the topic matrix with y.
+Use the trained LDA model and incidence matrices of a document to construct the score on each of the 20 topics for a single document, and merge the topic matrix with y.
 Save the results in `train/test_topics.csv`.

 ```shell
 python calc_topic_score.py